mohammeddahhani/stateless-web-app-IaC/README.md

-# stateless-web-app-IaCL: AWS Infrastructure Deployment
+# stateless-web-app-IaCL:
-A terraform deployment to host a stateless containerized application
+A terraform AWS Infrastructure Deployment to host a stateless containerized application

 ## Requirements
-- **Terraform**: Ensure Terraform is installed and configured.
+- **Terraform**: Ensure Terraform 1.11.3 is installed and configured.
 - **Service Account Credentials**:
   - Create an **IAM User** with programmatic access.
   - Generate and securely store **AWS Access Key ID** and **Secret Access Key**.